-The concept of sustainable design plays a large role in the goal of the green movement: to make the human world compatible with the natural word.
-When most of us think of sustainable design, we think of solar panels and recyclable building materials—large scale elements that seem to typify green living.
-Yet, there are a host of smaller elements that are just as indispensable to going absolutely “green”, and one of them is eco friendly air conditioners.
-An eco friendly air conditioner has two distinctive qualities: it uses less power than traditional air conditioners and contains refrigerants that don’t threaten the environment.
-Therefore, eco friendly air conditioners benefit both their owners and the environment; they cut down on power costs and their refrigerants are non-toxic.
+The concept of sustainable design plays a large role in the goal of the green movement: to make the human world compatible with the natural world.
+When most of us think of sustainable design, we think of solar panels and recyclable building materials—large-scale elements that seem to typify green living.
+Yet, there are a host of smaller elements that are just as indispensable to going absolutely “green”, and one of them is eco-friendly air conditioners.
+An eco-friendly air conditioner has two distinctive qualities: it uses less power than traditional air conditioners and contains refrigerants that don’t threaten the environment.
+Therefore, eco-friendly air conditioners benefit both their owners and the environment; they cut down on power costs and their refrigerants are non-toxic.

-Using an eco friendly air conditioner can save you hundreds of dollars on your electric bill over the course of a summer, especially if you live in a warm climate; and its refrigerants won’t pollute your locale.
-For most of us, buying a new air conditioner is usually a matter of necessity, and when we finally buy a new one, we aim for economy.
-Currently, standard air conditioners typically cost less than eco friendly air conditioners; however, when you calculate their impact on your electric bill, the latter offer you the most economy.
+Using an eco-friendly air conditioner can save you hundreds of dollars on your electric bill over the course of a summer, especially if you live in a warm climate; and its refrigerants won’t pollute your locale.
+For most of us, buying a new air conditioner is usually a matter of necessity, and when we finally buy a new one, we aim for the economy.
+Currently, standard air conditioners typically cost less than eco-friendly air conditioners; however, when you calculate their impact on your electric bill, the latter offers you the most economical.

 A few years ago, sustainable design air conditioners were hard to come by.
 But with the green movement gaining traction and the proposal of legislation that seeks to phase out standard air conditioners, most heating and cooling companies now offer eco-friendly air conditioners.
 If you’re in the market for a new air conditioner, buying a unit that supports sustainable design will do three things: reduce electric bills, promote environmental friendliness, and be in compliance with current legislation that will shortly be passed into law.